sr99622/Cayenue/README.md

 &nbsp;

 <i>A network set up as shown in the Recommended Configuration will require some mechanism for setting IP addresses to the cameras and computers that connect to the network.
 Although this may be achieved by setting  static IP for each device, a DHCP server is recommended.
-This is a service that is installed on the Onvif GUI server host computer.
+This is a service that is installed on the Cayenue server host computer.
 DHCP service configuration details are shown for each operating system.</i>

 <details>
 <summary>Linux</summary>